The Financial Map

 A total of twelve new Community Member Investors were welcomed on between Years 1-3 (2016-2018), bringing in $400K in new low-interest rate loans.
 The first $100K was part of the $2M purchase, the next $100K was used primarily to make interest payments while we revitalized the business, and the last $200K allowed us to repay our high-interest rate, short-term bridge loan in full - a huge milestone and a truly wonderful accomplishment!

-As of this writing, we’re just wrapping up our third year on the land.
-2018 has been a sustainability year where now we’re setting up norms that we’ll be building off of for decades to come.
+Our third year on the land, 2018, was a reboot year where we set up norms that we’ll be building off of for decades to come.
 Overall revenue jumped up another 28%, with profit up an incredible 78% over 2017.
 Not only were we able to cover all operational costs this year, the business was also able to cover all our debt interest payments for the first time - a huge milestone, and several years ahead of schedule!
 Also, with our increased cash flow this year we’ve begun a trial on a new Steward stipend where our first two Core Team members, along with our first full-time Steward, are now receiving $1K/month year-round (including the summer) for their work.
 This stipend budget was set conservatively low with the expectation that we could see it grow over time with future revenue increases.

 (1) For a full and detailed review of all MetaCapital impacts, please ask for a copy of our Aletheia End-of-Year Report from both 2016 & 2017.